Nice to meet you.

 Define how the contract will be terminated

 Every contract needs a method of termination.
-For one time exchanges, the contract will end upon completion of both parties’ requirements.
-If the contract is regarding an ongoing agreement, designate an end date for the contract or state how either party can terminate the contract.
+For one-time exchanges, the contract will end upon completion of both parties’ requirements.
+If the contract concerns an ongoing agreement, designate an end date for the contract or state how either party can terminate the contract.

 This is also where you will include details if someone breaches the contract, which means they don’t abide by the agreement of the contract after it’s signed.
 On top of that, you’ll need to lay out dispute resolution terms if that breach occurs.
 Make a note of things like jurisdiction of court action and payment terms.